russellpropert/PacMen-Exercise/README.md

 Fork the repository, clone it to your machine, and drag the index.html file into your browser window.
 The exercise can also be run from [here](https://russellpropert.github.io/pacmen-exercise/index.html).

 ## Future Improvements
-Including ghosts with eyes that track the trajectory of the ghosts’ paths.
+Including ghosts with eyes that track the ghosts' trajectories.

 ## MIT License
 Copyright (c) 2021 Russell Propert